 If the slabs are not sealed, then this might be the time to do it.
 Especially if they were previously sealed and the concrete has worn away or broken.
 This will stop the weeds from forcing their way up through the gaps in between.

 You might still find a few persistent weeds creeping up around the very edges of the patio.
 But, generally, this should deter them.

 3. Baking Soda

 Baking soda can be used for a huge variety of household problems.
 It is very probably used for cleaning and deterring more than it is used for baking.
 Baking soda is a natural weed killer and repellent.

-When looking at substances which kill weeds, it’s important to research how well they stop weeds from growing as well.
+When looking at substances that kill weeds, it is important to research how well they stop weeds from growing as well.
 Not all chemical weedkillers will stop weeds from growing back.
 They will just kill the plant.
 And not all of them even get to the root.

 Shake some baking soda into the gaps between paving slabs.
 And then spray the gaps with water.
 If you can’t reach the gaps or would struggle to kneel down to get to them, shake the baking soda directly onto the paving slab.